rubenjesus02002/CME-data-pipeline-and-warehouse/README.md

   - No costs incurreed.
 All necessary tools were provided by Baruch College.

 - Timeline
-    - Phase 1: Problem Context: Requirements Analysis (Week 1)
+   Phase 1: Problem Context: Requirements Analysis (Week 1) Defined the business problem and project scope for building a CME data warehouse.

-    - Phase 2: Requirements: Business, Functional and Data Requirements (Week 2)
+Phase 2: Requirements: Business, Functional and Data Requirements (Week 2) Gathered and documented data, functional, and reporting requirements from stakeholders.

-    - Phase 3: Architecture: Information, Data and Technical Architecture (Week 3)
+Phase 3: Architecture: Information, Data and Technical Architecture (Week 3) Designed the end-to-end data architecture using Snowflake, DBT, and Google Colab.

-    - Phase 4: Modeling: Dimensional/ Medallion Modeling (Week 4)
+Phase 4: Modeling: Dimensional/ Medallion Modeling (Week 4) Built a medallion architecture with dimensional models to support analytical queries.

+Phase 5: ETL Process (Week 5)
+Developed and automated ETL pipelines using Python, SQL, and DBT into Snowflake.

+Phase 6: Visualization and Insights (Week 6)
+Created Tableau dashboards to deliver actionable insights on CME market data.

 - Benefits
-    - Provide insights into market activity
+   - Provided insights into overall market activity.
-    - Support data-driven decision-making
+   - Supported data-driven decisions using trade volume and revenue data.
-    - Help stakeholders understand where trade volume is most prominent
+   - Identified where trade volume was most concentrated across instruments.
+   - Analyzed which CME/CBOT assets generated the highest revenue.

 ### 2. Business Requirements
 	◦	Set up a data warehouse containing CME data and related reference data.